Artifacts of Numerical Integration in Learning Dynamical Systems: Numerical experiments

-The neural network is designed with three hidden layers and 100 neurons in each layer, and cooperating with the ELU activation function.
+\review{The neural network consists of three hidden layers with 100 neurons each, equipped with the ELU activation function.}

 In Figure~\ref{fig:combined-2x2}, we show the numerical artifacts of four numerical integrators used to learn the damped nonlinear pendulum system.
-We observe that The Backward Euler method infers a system that supports oscillations of much larger amplitudes; in contrast, the Forward Euler method infers a system with much larger damping.
+We observe that The Implicit Euler method infers a system that supports oscillations of much larger amplitudes; in contrast, the Explicit Euler method infers a system with much larger damping.
 According to our theory, such discrepancies originate from the differences in the geometries of the stability regions of the integrators.
-We see that the Implicit Midpoint rule yields the most accurate learning, both in terms of amplitude and phase accuracy.
+We see that the Implicit Midpoint rule yields the most accurate learning, both in terms of amplitude and phase accuracy\revmark{, consistent with its exact preservation of oscillatory modes shown in Section~\ref{sec:nonlinear-learning}}.